Company Liquidation in DIFC

 3. Mandatory Liquidation

 Mandatory Liquidation occurs when a business cannot pay its debts due to cash flow problems.
-Creditors who are dissatisfied with the Company’s performance might ask the court to liquidate it so that they can reclaim the money owing to them.
+Creditors who are dissatisfied with the Company’s performance might ask the court to liquidate it so that they can reclaim the money owed to them.

 The first step in the liquidation of a company is to decide to do so.
-If it’s a voluntary liquidation, the choice will be made by the Company’s owner(s) or shareholders.
-If the Liquidation is required, the corporation will be served with a court order and obliged to begin the process.
+If it’s a voluntary liquidation, the choice will be made by the Company’s owner(s) or shareholders

-• Board Resolution for Liquidation of Company
+Board Resolution for Liquidation of Company

 The corporation must provide a shareholder/board resolution.
 This resolution declares the Company’s intention to close down.

-• Appointment of an Official Company Liquidator
+Appointment of an Official Company Liquidator

 The Company must hire an official liquidator to manage the whole liquidation process after the desire to liquidate has been proclaimed.
 The DIFC has established clear rules for who is eligible to serve as an official liquidator.
 Companies must employ DIFC-approved auditors or liquidators.
-Keep the following things in mind while choosing a company liquidator:

-a.
-The corporation must submit a formal request letter to the liquidator requesting their services.
+- The corporation must submit a formal request letter to the liquidator requesting their services.

-All current workers’ salaries and gratuities must be paid in full.
+- All current workers’ salaries and gratuities must be paid in full.

-• Reimbursement of Overdue Fees
+Reimbursement of Overdue Fees

 To receive a certificate of corporate liquidation, a firm must pay any outstanding fees to the DED.

-• Obtain a Certificate of Clearance
+Obtain a Certificate of Clearance

 It is necessary to seek permission from appropriate service providers and landlords.

-When all of the foregoing procedures have been met, the Company must make public notification of its intention to close down.
 Liquidation notices are placed in two local newspapers.
 After the notifications are published, there is a 45-day waiting period.
 Anyone who has a problem with the Company being closed down can speak up within these 45 days.

-• Cancellation of Visas
+Cancellation of Visas

 All visas issued under the Company’s license must be cancelled, including the directors’ visas.

-• Letter of Permission from MOHRE
+Letter of Permission from MOHRE

 The Company’s license can then be revoked, and it can fall into official Liquidation.